hulyak/react-tutorial/docs/doc1.md

 - `useImperativeHandle` to customize the instance value that’s exposed to parent components when using ref.
 - `useDebugValue` displays a label for custom Hooks in React Developer Tools.

 In this tutorial, we will focus on the most common hooks: `useState` and `useEffect`.
-But first, let's start with _the why we need hooks in the first place._
+But first, let's start with _why we need hooks in the first place._

 ## Why Hooks?

 Before Hooks:

 - We would need to understand how **this** keyword works in Javascript, and to remember to bind event handlers in `class components`.
-- Common way to attach logic externally to a component was to use the `render props` or `Higher Order Components` pattern.
+- A common way to attach logic externally to a component was to use the `render props` or `Higher-Order Components` pattern.

 We needed to share stateful logic in a better way.
 React is designed to render components, and it doesn't know anything about routing, fetching data, or architecture of our project.
 There wasn't a particular way to reuse stateful component logic and this made the code harder to follow.
-So, React Hooks came to rescue.
+So, React Hooks came to the rescue.

 ![img](../static/img/superman.gif)